tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

   - "Save New Profile" targets the active simulator model when available; otherwise uses the selected profile name.
 - Landing gear vibration implemented:
   - UI toggle `Gear Vibrations` bound to `AirplaneProfile.GearVibration` and persisted per aircraft.
-  - Two sine waves combined; magnitudes scale with airspeed up to 1500 and 500 respectively.
+  - Two sine waves combined; magnitudes scale with airspeed.
   - Active only when gear is down and aircraft is airborne; stops when gear raised or on ground.
+- Ground vibration implemented:
+  - UI toggle `Ground Vibrations` bound to `AirplaneProfile.GroundVibration` and persisted per aircraft.
+  - Active only while on ground; stops automatically when airborne.
+  - Asphalt: minimal high-frequency vibrations using two small sine waves; magnitude scales with ground speed and is 0 when stationary.
+  - Grass: moderate low-frequency vibrations using two sine waves; frequency increases with ground speed; 0 when stationary.
+  - Concrete: light background sine vibration plus small jolts every 20 meters traveled; distance computed from `GroundSpeed` accumulation; jolts rendered via short `ConstantForce` pulses scaled with speed.

 ## Current Limitations / TODOs